 Lives and works in Los Angeles, California

-There is in Silverman’s works something haunting, the memories of the potter himself, the remaining of ancestral gestures, old stories and legends, traces of things gone in smoke.
+There is something haunting in Silverman’s works, the memories of the potter himself, the remains of ancestral gestures, old stories and legends, traces of things gone up in smoke.
 His large and irregular vases, thrown on a wheel, are covered with haptic glazes, often dripping and flaking after multiple firings.
-From this long and physical process, the resulting textured, shattered and marked containers acquire a strong aura.
+Through this long and physical process, the resulting textured, shattered, and marked containers acquire a unique and implacable aura.